Home

 Finally, the variety in colors is attractive, just as a typical kid's plaything is colorful.
 Just one ink color would have been a bit boring here, don't you think?

-Having a 2 1/2 year old boy myself, some parts of the poem certainly resonate with me!
+Having had a 2 1/2-year-old boy myself (when this page was first written), some parts of the poem certainly resonated with me!
 By the time Aren leaves home, I might be relating even more to this poem.